kaby76/AntlrVSIX/README.md

 3) Parsing of the input is not incremental, and currently does not recover from syntax errors at all.
 If the input grammar does not parse, there is no mark up.

+4) You should reset your Experimental Hive for Visual Studio.
+To do that, execute the
+command:

+$ cd /cygdrive/c/Program Files (x86)/Microsoft Visual Studio 14.0/VSSDK/VisualStudioIntegration/Tools/Bin
+$ ./CreateExpInstance /Reset /VSInstance=14.0 /RootSuffix=Exp